-Naturalized spaces have many benefits including a greater ability to respond to extreme weather and climate change, lower maintenance costs and the creation of habitat for urban wildlife.
+Naturalized spaces have many benefits including a greater ability to respond to extreme weather and climate change, potential for lower maintenance costs and the creation of habitat for urban wildlife.
 Naturalization also brings beauty to our urban environment, creating new spaces for citizens to connect with nature.

-Learn about learn about four recent municipal habitat restoration projects.
+Learn about four municipal habitat restoration projects.

 16 Avenue N.E.